23941335/cits3403/README.md

 ## Testing

-Note: Selenium testing requires that you have Google Chrome installed.
+Note: Selenium testing requires that you have Google Chrome installed, and that you have followed the setup instructions above.

 Separated into unit tests and Selenium tests in `app/testing/unit` and `app/testing/selenium`.